 Beyond cinnamon or cream-filled, these cakes are big on unique flavors.

 Willa Jean — This year’s specialty king cake at Willa Jean is the Caramel Crunch King Cake.
 This cake is almost too beautiful to eat with its perfect cream cheese frosting petals.
-And if a slice won’t cut it, buy the whole damn thing, where it’s available for online ordering and in-store pickup.
+Orders must be placed online 48 hours in advance, and then picked up on location.
 611 O’Keefe Ave.

-NOCCA — Once again, NOCCA’s Culinary Arts department is offering its take on this seasonal, sugary treat with the Press Street Gardens Satsuma Almond King Cake.
-Layers of flaky puff pastry with rich almond paste and cream cheese, with a bright, refreshing, citrus filling and satsumas supplied by Press Street Gardens.
+NOCCA — Once again, NOCCA’s Culinary Arts department is offering its take on this seasonal, sugary treat with the Satsuma Almond King Cake.
+Layers of flaky puff pastry with rich almond paste and cream cheese, with a bright, refreshing, citrus filling with local satsumas.
 These king cakes are perfect for serving at parties, gifting, or for enjoying at home with family.
-Cakes are packaged and mailed on Thursdays.
-You can get free pickup in Press Street Station, your order will be ready two business days after it was placed.
-(Thursday orders are ready on Monday, Friday orders are ready on Tuesday.)
+You can pick one up at the King Cake Hub in Mid-City.
+4800 Canal St.

 Maurice French Pastries — Jean-Luc’s specialty king cakes are a must-try at Maurice French Pastries.
-This year’s specialty king cakes include Ponchatoula with Bavarian cream and fresh strawberries, Bourbon Street with Chantilly cream and Kentucky bourbon, Woodland Plantation with Southern Comfort liquor and Chantilly cream, and General Foster with sautéed bananas and New Orleans Dark Rum.
-Pick up a traditional, filled, or French king cake while you’re here.
-3501 Hessmer Ave., Metairie and 4949 W. Napoleon Ave., Metairie.
+This year’s specialty king cakes include Bourbon Street, a creamy chocolate custard flavored with Kentucky bourbon, toasted pecans, and Chantilly cream; Pontchatoula, filled with Bavarian cream and fresh strawberries; Woodland Plantation, a Bavarian praline cream with praline morsels, Southern Comfort liquor, and Chantilly cream; and General Foster, Bananas Foster folded into vanilla and Chantilly cream.
+3501 Hessmer Ave., Metairie

 Breads on Oak — All traditional and filled King Cakes are both organic and vegan at this Uptown bakery.
 Boasting natural ingredients and coloring, you can indulge without feeling quite so guilty.
-8640 Oak St. 8640 Oak St.
+Test out the new VooDoo king cake with ghost and cayenne peppers from Louisiana Pepper Exchange.
+8640 Oak St.

-New Orleans Cake Cafe & Bakery — At this quaint neighborhood cafe and bakery, you’ll find king cakes in Traditional, apple goat cheese, raspberry cream cheese, and pecan cream cheese, as well as Mini French King Cakes.
+New Orleans Cake Cafe & Bakery — At this quaint neighborhood cafe and bakery, you’ll find king cakes in traditional, apple goat cheese, raspberry cream cheese, and pecan cream cheese.
+2440 Chartres St.